siobyrne/young-dressage-horse-program-analysis/README.md

 *Figure 31: Percentage of Grand Prix Offspring by Damsire*

 #### Top Ten Most Prominent Breeders by Horse Count
-The most prominent breeder over all years and divions is DG Bar Ranch (USA), with 17 horses.
+The most prominent breeder over all years and divions (Figure 32) is DG Bar Ranch (USA), with 17 horses.
 The rest of the top ten were Maryanna Haymon (USA, 13 horses), Nancy Holowesko (USA, 11 horses), Leatherdale Farms (USA, 7 horses), Jennifer Vanover (USA, 7 horses), Oak Hill Ranch (USA, 6 horses), Judy Yancey (USA, 6 horses), Horses Unlimited (USA, 6 horses), Gestut Lewitz (Germany, 6 horses), Maurine Swanson (USA, 6 horses), and Hilltop Farm (USA, 6 horses).

-This column had the most null values overall—47 missing values, which equates to 9% of the total.
+This column had the most null values overall—47 missing values, which equates to 5.3% of the total (*N*=888).
 This data was also frequently extremely difficult to track down.
 While making submission of registration papers a condition for a USEF/USDF number may not be practical for a variety of reasons, it would help American sporthorse breeding to make this data easily available.
 Breeders also clearly deserve recognition for the essential role they play in the development of the modern sporthorse.

 ![Most Prominent Breeders](images/top-10-breeders.png)